Summer Work

 - Warriors Don’t Cry, Melba Bealls

-Summer Math: The Summer Solutions workbook is designed to help a student retain and reinforce concepts covered in the grade level just completed.
+The Summer Solutions workbook is designed to help a student retain and reinforce concepts covered in the grade level just completed.
 To receive the best benefits from the summer work, it is recommended that the student do three pages a week over a ten-week period during the summer.
 To do the book all at the beginning of the summer or all at the end defeats the purpose of the review.
 Each book has Help Pages and Answers at the back of the book.
-Students should do their best, circling unfamiliar problems and move on.
+Students should do their best, circling unfamiliar problems and moving on.
 If more space is needed to show thorough work than the space provided, extra paper is recommended.